-2.3 Timeline and key activities
+2.3 Updated timeline

-Following the launch of the process in February 2019, member associations interested in bidding to host the Competition were given until mid-March 2019 to submit their expressions of interest.
+Following the decision to expand the FIFA Women's World CupTM from 24 to 32 teams, any additional member associations interested in bidding to host the Competition were given until 16 August 2019 to submit their expressions of interest.

-The bidding registration - an agreement necessary to ensure that the key principles of the bidding process are observed - will be provided to interested member associations.
-This must be returned by mid-April 2019 and also serves as a confirmation to FIFA of the bidding member associations involved in the process.
-FIFA will then make the full suite of bidding and hosting documents available to these bidding member associations.
+The bidding registration - an agreement necessary to ensure that the key principles of the bidding process are observed - will be provided to additional interested member associations on 19 August 2019 and must be completed and returned to FIFA by 2 September 2019.
+In parallel, existing bidding member associations will be asked to acknowledge the updates to the Competition format and bidding process by this date.
+These steps serve as a confirmation to FIFA of the bidding member associations involved in the process.
+FIFA will then make the full suite of updated bidding and hosting documents available to these bidding member associations.
+Bidding member associations will be required to submit their bids to FIFA by 13 December 2019.
+Please note that, up until the deadline of 13 December 2019, any member association wishing to join an existing bid will be permitted to do so provided that it also submits a bidding registration to FIFA.